 It is always a good idea to invest in your retirement, even if you are self-employed or work as a freelancer.
 The average employer match is 3%, so you would need to contribute 6% of your income to receive the additional 3% from your employer.
 If you are self-employed, it is recommended to invest at least 10% of your income in your retirement.

 Buy a used, Affordable Car – Very Underrated

-Again, you impress no one unless you have a secure financial life.
-Having enough money to buy a house should be top of mind.
-The only people who will be impressed by your beautiful cars are hidden fees that will treat you like a financial resource for their entertainment.
+It’s understandable that you want to impress others, but the reality is that financial stability is more important than the material possessions you own.
+Buying a used, affordable car is often underrated and a wiser financial decision than purchasing a new, expensive one.
+The only people who will be impressed by the beautiful cars are hidden fees that will treat you like a financial resource for their entertainment.

 Expensive Wedding and Wedding Rings – Overrated

 Weddings and wedding rings can also be overrated, as the average cost of a wedding in the United States is over $20,000.
 It’s not worth taking out a loan or delaying important financial goals, such as purchasing a home, just to have an extravagant wedding.

 In many Asian cultures, cash gifts are a common part of wedding celebrations and can help offset some of the costs.
 While it’s understandable to want to have a memorable wedding experience and express gratitude to family and friends, it’s important to consider your financial situation and budget accordingly.

 If you have the means to have an expensive wedding without impacting your ability to achieve financial goals, then go ahead.
 However, if it means delaying your ability to buy a home or causing financial strain, it’s important to prioritize those financial goals over a lavish wedding.